egelev/karabiner-config/README.md

 All these configurations rely on the fact that **cmd** and **ctrl** are swapped and they modify the behaviour of **ctrl**.
-The following simple configs are recommended:
+To configure this use the following simple configs:

 For all Keyboards:
 ![alt text](https://i.ibb.co/sPbhy91/Screenshot-2019-09-30-at-15-47-36.png "Right command to option")